PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 I don't like that. [laughs]

 ### Audrey Tang:
-Our main way ofattracting private sector people, is saying that you're not going to be here forever.
+Our main way of attracting private sector people, is saying that you're not going to be here forever.
 Maybe for the next three or four years...

 ### Liz Schrayer:
 How exciting to be...